 - Increase organic traffic by 25%

 You shouldn’t give an agency a financial goal, such as increased sales by 25%.
-There are far too many factors that go into a sale that are out of the control of the agency – Product design, prices, shipping cost, poor basket design, website downtime, inactive salespeople, market share.
+There are far too many factors that go into a sale that are out of the control of the agency – Product design, prices, shipping cost, poor basket, website downtime, inactive salespeople, market share.
 If you want the agency to raise sales, ensure you hire a CRO specialist on top of other marketing channel experts.

 Prepare Your Brief